Best Of16 min read

 Cons:

-- Premium pricing model is unusual and a little confusing to explain to people
+• Premium pricing model feels unusual and is confusing to explain

 6. M1 Finance — Best for Customizable Automated Retirement Portfolios

-M1 Finance occupies a unique niche — it's somewhere between a robo-advisor and a self-directed brokerage.
+M1 Finance sits in a unique space — somewhere between a robo-advisor and a self-directed brokerage.
 Their "Pie" investing model lets you build a custom portfolio of ETFs and stocks, then automate contributions to maintain your target allocations.
-For someone who wants the automation of a robo-advisor but refuses to be boxed into preset portfolios, it's genuinely compelling.
+Want the automation of a robo-advisor without being boxed into preset portfolios?
+M1 scratches that itch better than anything else.

-The retirement planning features are more limited compared to Wealthfront or Personal Capital — there's no Monte Carlo simulator, no Social Security optimizer, none of that.
-But the flexibility and the zero-fee structure on the base tier make M1 Finance a solid pick for intermediate investors who already have a clear investment thesis and just need a platform that will execute it automatically.
-(Side note: the "Pie" metaphor is either brilliant UX design or the most aggressively on-brand thing in fintech, depending on your mood.)
+The retirement planning features are thinner compared to Wealthfront or Personal Capital — no Monte Carlo simulator, no Social Security optimizer.
+But the flexibility and zero-fee structure on the base tier make M1 genuinely solid for intermediate investors who already have a clear investment strategy and just need a platform to execute it automatically.
+(Also: the "Pie" metaphor is either brilliant UX design or the most aggressively on-brand thing in fintech, depending on your mood.)

 Key Features: